Why should your students learn business?

 Coming Soon: Blended Program (K-2nd) (9th-12th) & Workbook Program (K-12th)

 Your teachers will receive a manual that walks them through each step of the curriculum.

 They will be helped by video lessons led by Dwight the Light Bulb, our virtual teacher.

 Students can easily revert back to videos when they are at home or not in the classroom.

-Teachers can track their students’ progress throughout the program to ensure completion.
+Teachers can track their students’ online progress to ensure completion.